marwan-at-work/baghdad/README.md

 ### Intro

-Baghdad runs within your cluster, builds, versions, and deploys your microservices, along with itself.
+Baghdad runs within your swarm cluster, builds, versions, and deploys your microservices, along with itself.

 ### Highlights